 Students are not permitted to be in the Front Office or Teacher Work Room at any time unless given permission by the administration or accompanied by a faculty or staff member.
 Office equipment is for school business only and may not be used by students.
-Students are also not permitted to enter the offices of the Principal, Academic Dean, Dean of Students, Academic & College Counselor, or Academic Support Director unless invited to enter.
+Students are also not permitted to enter the offices of the Principal or Academic Support Director unless invited to enter.